JoshMarino/gazebo_and_ros_control/README.md

 2. [Using Gazebo plugins with ROS](http://gazebosim.org/tutorials?tut=ros_gzplugins)
 3. [ROS Control](http://gazebosim.org/tutorials/?tut=ros_control)

-The [Gazebo website](http://gazebosim.org/) has many more useful tutorials with a variaty of robot simulation models, and a helpful [troubleshooting](https://bitbucket.org/osrf/gazebo/wiki/troubleshooting) link with answers to common problems.
+The [Gazebo website](http://gazebosim.org/) has many more useful tutorials with a variety of robot simulation models, and a helpful [troubleshooting](https://bitbucket.org/osrf/gazebo/wiki/troubleshooting) link with answers to common problems.

 The first tutorial on "Using a URDF in Gazebo" describes the required and optional sections of a URDF.
 It then goes onto explaining the `rrbot.xacro` file to help build the URDF.